Firing Multiple Fireworks At Once

 - Fanned effects such as roman candles.

-In this article we’ll run through the three main ways to do this: By hand, using a firing system, and linking items with fuse.
+In this article I’ll run through the three main ways to do this: By hand, using a firing system, and linking items with fuse.

 Multiple firing by hand on your own